-This articles highlights the best things to do in Goleta, California.
+This article highlights the best things to do in Goleta, California.

 There is a lot to explore in Santa Barbara County.

-If you are looking for outstanding natural scenes, good food and a bit of glamour, this is the place to visit.
+If you are looking for outstanding natural scenes, good food, beautiful parks, and a bit of glamour, this is the place to visit.

 And, even though most roads lead to the city of Santa Barbara, I encourage you to seek outside its boundaries.

-In this county, you do not have yo fo far.
-Twelve miles north of Santa Barbara, you will find the city of Goleta, a haven for those looking for beaches, culture and gastronomic variety.
+In this county, you do not have to go far.
+Twelve miles north of Santa Barbara, you will find the city of Goleta, a haven for those looking for beaches, culture, and gastronomic variety.

 Come with me and let’s explore the absolute best things to do in Goleta.